- Search The Registry

 *Clara Adams-Ender was born on this date in 1939.
-She is an African American U.S. Army General, Nursing advocate and author.
+She is a Black U.S. Army General, Nurse, family consumer services advocate, and author.

 She was born in Willow Springs, North Carolina the fourth child of ten and grew up in a family of sharecroppers.
 Her parents were Caretha Bell Sapp Leach and Otha Leach.
 She attended North Carolina Agricultural and Technical State University earning her B.S. degree in nursing in 1961.
 After that Adams-Ender joined the U.S. Army Nurse Corps.

 She entered the service as a second lieutenant and received training at Brooke Army Medical Center in Fort Sam Houston, Texas.
 In 1963, she was assigned overseas, beginning as a staff nurse for the 121st evacuation hospital in the Pacific theater near North Korea and would later serve in Germany.
 In 1964, she worked as a medical-surgical nursing instructor at Fort Sam Houston.
 In 1967, she became the first female officer to receive an Expert Medical Field Badge and returned to school.